bitsofprakhar/SIH_final/replit.md

 - Configured Django settings for Replit environment (ALLOWED_HOSTS, CORS)
 - Set up static files serving for CSS and JavaScript
 - Updated frontend to use correct API endpoints
+- Fixed JavaScript API base URL to use current domain instead of external ngrok URL
+- Resolved JavaScript errors by adding missing setStatus function
-- Configured deployment for autoscale hosting
+- Configured deployment for autoscale hosting with gunicorn
 - Added workflow for development server on port 5000
+- Successfully imported GitHub project and made it functional in Replit environment

 ## Project Architecture
 The system is designed as a document verification portal with: